 Who wouldn’t want to visit a royal resident and when it’s the residency of Queen Elizabeth when in London?
 Buckingham Palace has been the main royal residence since 1837.
 Queen Victoria was the first sovereign to live in the palace.
 Yet it has been a private residence before to former queens and lords too.
 Throughout the year, the place is open to the public during the summer for ten weeks.
 In addition to those, there are limited tours in December, January and also during the Easter.
 You can visit the Crown Room, the selection of the Royal Collection and some other staterooms.
 If you are not lucky enough to visit the iconic London palace in these seasons, you can always take a picture in front of the outside gate!
 Also if you look carefully enough you can see witness the guard changing sessions too.

-The iconic London Bridge is one of the reasons why the canal landscapes are this beautiful in London.
+The iconic Tower Bridge is one of the reasons why the Thames landscapes is so beautiful.
 Another good thing about it is that you can actually go into those two towers on the bridge.
 The raising of the bridge is watched like a football match here, you can see people gathering by the canal to see it.
-If you want to see a great panorama of London, London Bridge is the most beautiful and practical place to do it.
+If you want to see a great panorama of London, Tower Bridge is the most beautiful and practical place to do it.
 The last admission is at 5 PM, sadly you cannot watch the sunset but enjoy a nice view in the afternoon!

 Iconic London #3: HOUSES OF PARLIAMENT